variableland/run-run/packages/starter/README.md

 pnpm add -g @variableland/starter
 ```

-It will adds the `vland` to your workspace
+It will adds the `vland` to your global workspace

 ## Usage